 There are more recommendations in the Review’s report that would require changes to legislation and others that do not.
 They may accept some or all of them, and could carry out public consultation for some of the more detailed areas, as recommended by the Review.
 We will be pushing for them to take up the recommendations as a whole.

-You can find out more about how to make a complaint about your mental health treatment in hospital here.
+You can find out more about how to make a complaint about your mental health treatment in hospital on our legal rights pages.

 We want reform of the legislation to work for everyone.
 People from some BME groups, including young black men, are far more likely to be sectioned and detained in hospital and to be on a community treatment order than white people.